 Most people refer to a balustrade as a handrail.
 A balustrade, however, is the entire railing system, which includes the handrail to provide grip for using the stairs and balcony, spindles or columns, base rails and newels (support columns).

-Balustrades in Brisbane are most commonly made from steel or wood; however, they can also be concrete, glass or wire.
+Balustrades are most commonly made from steel or wood; however, they can also be concrete, glass or wire.

 What Are The Balustrade Regulations In QLD?